drNymbus/ync/ync-database/README.md

 - display_name varchar: name of the item to be displayed in the shop
 - description varchar: the description of the item -- to be displayed or not
 - price decimal: item's price to be displayed

+## TODO

+- BIG QUESTION: Do we init keyspaces in the docker image or at container startup ?
+(This make big changes in kubernetes deployment)